So reads a recent New York Times headline, and social media is now abuzz with talk about it.

 "Here are some things that you will hear when you sit down to dinner with the vanguard of the Intellectual Dark Web: There are fundamental biological differences between men and women.
 Free speech is under siege.
 Identity politics is a toxic ideology that is tearing American society apart.
 And we’re in a dangerous place if these ideas are considered “dark.”

-Do these look like spaghetti western villains to you?
+The "Renegades" of the Intellectual web.
+Do these look like spaghetti western villains to you? |

 The response has been what you'd expect.

 The Guardian, showing that it has no intent on slowing its descent into becoming the Infowars of the left, runs the headline: The ‘Intellectual Dark Web’ – the supposed thinking wing of the alt-right.
 THE “INTELLECTUAL DARK WEB” IS JUST A BUNCH OF WHINY RICH PEOPLE reads the subtle and nuanced headline at the outline.com.
 Nice all caps, guys.
 We would never have guessed that their great sin was being privileged white males had you used lower case letters.
-That ever vigilant bearer of the truth, Vox, runs this headline: The “Intellectual Dark Web,” explained: what Jordan Peterson has in common with the alt-right
+That ever vigilant bearer of the truth, Vox, runs this headline: The “Intellectual Dark Web,” explained: what Jordan Peterson has in common with the alt-right.

 Now to be fair, the Outline article is correct in pointing out that these thinkers aren't exactly marginalized or being censored.
 Not that they're claiming to be - most are expressing dismay at the state of free speech on campus rather than themselves claiming to be victims.
 Thus far, many of them hold academic positions, have published best selling books and bring in tens of thousands of dollars monthly on Patreon.
 So it is a stretch to paint the IDW as a posse of outlaw renegades on the run due to their heretical views.
 They aren't quite Aleksandr Solzhenitsyn, I'll give the reg-left blogosphere that much.
 Besides, everybody knows that the real victims of marginalization these days are tenured women's studies professors in Ivy League colleges, "diversity officers" at publicly traded Silicon Valley tech giants and bloggers for outlets that are not exactly fringe themselves, like the Guardian.
 Poor things.
 It would sure be nice if feminists could just be heard in the media, online and on campus every once and a while.